 Joe Gallo started at Michigan Technological University in August of 2007 and was initiated into the Gamma Chi chapter of Sigma Tau Gamma, February 2008.
 Soon after initiation, Joe was elected to Vice President of Membership in 2009, Chapter President in 2010, and other various positions throughout.
 In spring 2012, Gallo received the Gamma Chi chapter’s Man of the Year Award, recognizing his dedication to the organization.
 Following that, in August 2012 at the Grand Chapter in Washington D.C., he was presented the National Ellsworth C. Dent "Man of the Year Award".
 From 2012 to 2014, Gallo advised the Central Michigan University, Psi Chapter, and held a brief District Director role.
 In 2016, he was elected to the Board of Directors as a Director-At-Large at the Grand Chapter in Orlando, FL.
 As an undergraduate, Gallo was a Collegiate Sustaining Member with Eternal Flame and continues to donate to the Foundation and campaigns as a member of the Azure and White club.

 "I believe that Sigma Tau Gamma has been critical in my personal development, mainly because of the opportunities that have been presented to me.
 How we choose to lead and teach is based on our experiences.
-With this being said, I will do my best to not only provide those experiences for others, but to be a proponent for growth, and learning throughout the organization and its members."
+With this being said, I will do my best to not only provide those experiences for others, but to be a proponent for growth, and learning throughout the organization and its members," Gallo said.

 Outside of Sigma Tau Gamma, Joe has Bachelor of Science degrees in Mechanical and Electrical Engineering and works for Dow Corning Corporation in Midland, MI.
 He also holds a position on the Michigan Technological University Alumni Board of Directors, as a way to volunteer and stay involved with his Alma Mater.
 Gallo met his wife Sarah Sterling (Delta Phi Epsilon) at Michigan Tech. and married in October 2016.
 In his free time, Joe enjoys four-wheeling, playing guitar, disc golf, camping, and just relaxing with Sarah and friends.